ProSeCo-Planning/ros_proseco_planning/README.md

 ## Configuration Instructions

-The behavior of the algorithm can be completely configured by changing the CUE/JSON based configuration files.
+The behavior of the algorithm can be configured entirely by changing the CUE/JSON based configuration files.

 ### Options